 Let us stress the importance of the quantifiers used in the theorem.
 We state the result for almost every grid in order to avoid the multiplicity of equilibria, and generically for every Π to guarantee the existence of the limit of the equilibria.
 The limit may not exist for two reasons.
 First, we want to rule out those games that have multiple equilibria for any grid.
 This happens if one of the players is initially indifferent between two different actions.
 A slight perturbation of the payoff matrix would eliminate such multiplicity.
-Second, the theorem also rules out an additional non-generic case, which arises when the two players have a limit game's critical point at the same time.
+Second, the theorem also rules out an additional measure-zero case, which arises when in the limit the two players have a critical point at the same time.
 Suppose this common critical point is t^ .
-Then, for any given grid g, no matter how fine it is, the equilibrium may depend on whether $\operatorname{prev}i(t^) < \operatorname{prev}j(t^)$ or the reverse.
+Then, for any given grid g, no matter how fine it is, the equilibrium may depend on whether $prev_i(t^) < prev_j(t^)$ or the reverse.
 Therefore, the limit of the equilibria may not exist.
 A slight perturbation of the payoffs of one of the players separates the critical points for both players, making the problem disappear.
 For example, a fully symmetric Battle of the Sexes exhibits grid dependence, but any perturbation provides a unique outcome.